loeeeee/immich-in-lxc/README.md

 ## Prepare the LXC container

 First, create a LXC normally.
-Make sure there is reasonable amount CPU and memory.
-Because we are going to install and compile a lot of things, it would not hurt to give it a bit more.
-For a CPU-only Immich server, there should be at least 8 GiB of storage, and a NVIDIA GPU one should have at least 16 GiB.
+Make sure there is reasonable amount CPU and memory, because we are going to install and compile a lot of things, and it would not hurt to give it a bit more.
+For a CPU-only Immich server, there should be at least 8 GiB of storage, and a NVIDIA GPU one should have at least 16 GiB to have it installed.
+However, once one starts using Immich, it will create a lot of caching, so don't forget to resize the LXC volumes accordingly.

 Also, there is no need for a privileged container, if one does not plan to mount file system directly inside the LXC container.

+This tutorial uses `Ubuntu 24.04 LTS` LXC image as a base.
+Things will differ in different distro, though.

 ## Mount host volume to LXC container (Optional)